Fody/Obsolete/README.md

 ### Build Error Mode

-When the target assembly version is greater  than `MarkAsErrorInVersion` a build error will be generated.
+When the target assembly version is greater  than `TreatAsErrorFromVersion` a build error will be generated.
 It will have the following format

      Cannot process 'MEMBER_NAME'.
 The assembly version ASSEMBLY_VERSION is higher than version specified in 'RemoveInVersion' WILL_BE_REMOVED_IN_VERSION.
 The member should be removed or 'RemoveInVersion' increased.